 "CLE Commission" should be sufficient.
 Make sure your provider acronym is showing on the check so we will know where to apply the funds.

-I the provider is paying the posting fee, they will need to pay the additional credit for the instructor as well.
+If the provider is paying the course reporting fee, they will pay the additional credit for the instructor as well.
 It is simply treated as attendance.
+If the attorney is paying the course reporting fee, they will be paying the additional fees for speaker credit.

 Yes.
 So long as you are modifying the original course and attendance has never been submitted for this course number.